Webb goes 7 scoreless, hits 2-run triple, Giants top Marlins

 Matt Wisler gave up Aguilar’s home run and retired three batters.
 Tyler Rogers allowed a two-out RBI single to Lewis Brinson in the ninth, then retired Jazz Chisholm Jr. on a groundout to end it for his second save.

-Dubon’s squeeze hit scored Wilmar Flores, who drew a leadoff walk in the second and took third on Tommy La Stella’s single.
+Dubón’s squeeze hit scored Wilmer Flores, who drew a leadoff walk in the second and took third on Tommy La Stella’s single.
 Webb followed with a liner off Paul Campbell (0-1) that sailed into Triples Alley.

 A steady drizzle fell throughout the first four innings.
 At one point, a large puddle of water pooled behind third base near the outfield grass.
 Workers added fresh dirt to the mound, throughout the infield and around home plate in between innings.